Customer Helpline

 Dudley joined the RAF in 1935 and in 1937 went to India flying on the North West Frontier, and Iraq.
 At the outbreak of war he went to Burma and in 1942 was fortunate to escape when his airfield was overrun by the Japanese.
 Escaping back to England he took command of 195 Squadron RCAF flying Wellingtons.
 In 1943 he became CO of 427 Squadron on Halifaxs, later converting to Lancasters.
 In the Korean War he commanded a Flying Boat Wing operating Sunderlands.
 He retired from the RAF in 1962.
 He died 20th September 2005.

-The signature of Group Captain J B Tait DSO*** DFC* ADC (deceased)
+The signature of Group Captain J B Willie Tait DSO*** DFC* ADC (deceased)

-Group Captain J B Tait DSO*** DFC* ADC (deceased)
+Group Captain J B Willie Tait DSO*** DFC* ADC (deceased)

 Group Captain Leonard Cheshire VC OM DSO** DFC* (deceased)